 MPLS – 2000 words

 In all cases, the time limit applies from the date you receive the list of corrections/revisions required.

 Examiners do not have the option of recommending an outcome of outright fail on the first attempt for MLitt/MSc(Res) examinations.
 Students not passing the examination at the first attempt will be entitled to a second attempt.

 Re-submitting a thesis

-If you are re-submitting your thesis, you are required to pay the re-submission fee (£424 in the 2017/18 academic year) when you apply for the appointment of examiners.
+If you are re-submitting your thesis, you are required to pay the re-submission fee (the current fee amounts can be found here) when you apply for the appointment of examiners.
 This fee does not apply to students submitting their thesis for the Review of Major Corrections.
 The re-submission fee should be paid via the Research Degrees section of the University's online shop; this will need to be received before the Research Degrees Team is able to officially log your submission and send your thesis to your examiners.

-Candidates for the degrees of DPhil, MLitt and MSc by Research are also required to deposit a copy of their thesis with the Oxford Research Archive (ORA).

-Information regarding this process can be found on the Bodleian website and will be sent with your result letter.
-Deposit of a copy with the archive is optional for candidates for the degrees of DClinPsych, MPhil, Master of Studies in Legal Research (MSt) or Bachelor of Philosophy (BPhil) in Philosophy.
+Information regarding this process can be found on the Oxford Research Archive website and will be sent with your result letter.
+Deposit of a copy with the archive is optional for candidates for the degrees of MPhil, Master of Studies in Legal Research (MSt) or Bachelor of Philosophy (BPhil) in Philosophy.

-If either of these submissions remain outstanding, shortly before your degree ceremony you will receive emails reminding you to complete these submissions at least five days in advance of your ceremony.
+If submissions remain outstanding, shortly before your degree ceremony you will receive emails reminding you to complete these submissions at least five days in advance of your ceremony.
 If these submissions are not completed by this time, your name may be removed from the ceremony list.